White Sox vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 15 doubles, a triple, a home run, 19 walks and 30 RBI (88 total hits).
-He has swiped one base.
+- Arraez has put up 90 hits with 15 doubles, a triple, a home run and 19 walks.
+He has driven in 30 runs with one stolen base.

-- Arraez will look for his seventh straight game with a hit in this contest.
-During his last 10 outings he is batting .513 with four doubles, two walks and 10 RBI.
+- Arraez hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 outings he is batting .526 with four doubles, two walks and 10 RBI.

 Arraez Recent Games